Calculation of the Voronoi boundary for lens-shaped particles and spherocylinders: Results

-As an example of the algorithm, we apply it to different situations in 2 dimensions, Fig. \ref{2d}.
-We consider the rod $i$ on the left and the rod $j$ on the right.
-The top-left panel shows the Voronoi boundary in different colors corresponding to different interactions: a point-point interaction at the top of the boundary in red, then a point-line interaction in green, then a line-line interaction in blue, then another point-line interaction in green and so on.
+As an example of the algorithm, we apply it to different situations in 2 dimensions, Fig.~\ref{2d}.
+We consider the rod $i$ (with varying orientations) on the left and the rod $j$ on the right.
+The top-left panel shows the Voronoi boundary in different colours corresponding to different interactions: A point-point interaction at the top of the boundary in red, then a point-line interaction in green, then a line-line interaction in blue, then another point-line interaction in green and so on.
 The other panels are analogous.

-An important fact we should underline is that the three types of interactions are each composed by four (for point-point and point-line) or one (for line-line) of the nine surfaces.
-In dimension greater than 2 and for general angular configurations, the equation describing the surfaces of the point-line interaction and the line-line interaction are quadratic and the ones of the point-point interaction are linear.
-We thus obtain a surface made by a selection of four planes (due to the point-point interaction), four paraboloids of revolution (point-line) and one hyperbolic paraboloid (line-line) cut and paste together.
-In the limit $L\rightarrow\infty$, we only keep the hyperbolic paraboloid.
-The two dimensional case is special because the line-line equation always gives birth to a line.
-We thus obtain a curve made by a selection of five lines and four parabola.

-The contribution of the different interactions, noted: $C_{ll}$ for line-line, $C_{pl}$ for point-line and $C_{pp}$ for point-point, naturally changes with the ratio $L/D$ and may lead to different trends in the behaviour of the volume fraction of the packing as a function of the aspect ratio, thus explaining the results of \cite{mm}.
-It is evident that for long but finite rods, $C_{ll}$ will intervene much more than point interactions.
-Thus,